LukeTDay/PyWebScraper/README.md

 # PyWebScraper
-This is a project I created to help me better understand web scraping
+This is a project scrapes the website "https://www.ycombinator.com/jobs" for new job postings and host the with the use of Flask